resendislab/Covid-19_scRNAseq/Machine_Learning/README.md

 # Machine Learning analysis
- In this section we present an analysis based on data of single cell RNAseq coming from patients with COVID-19 stratified through 3 levels or clinical responses: normal, covid-19 moderate, and covid-19 severe or critical.
+ In this section, we present the machine learning analysis of single-cell RNASeq samples for patients with COVID-19.
+From the original paper the samples were stratified through 3 levels or clinical responses: normal, covid-19 moderate, and covid-19 severe or critical.

 # Analysis severe(1) vs moderate(0) response.